arc-zen/mh-cli/README.md

 # mhcli
 WIP minehut dashboard brought to the terminal
+don't expect much. im an idiot